stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

     IV.

-I can hardly describe the mood in which I was left by this harrowing episode&mdash;an episode at once mad and pitiful, grotesque and terrifying.
+I can hardly describe the mood in which I was left by this harrowing episode--an episode at once mad and pitiful, grotesque and terrifying.
 The grocery boy had prepared me for it, yet the reality left me none the less bewildered and disturbed.
-Puerile though the story was, old Zadok&rsquo;s insane earnestness and horror had communicated to me a mounting unrest which joined with my earlier sense of loathing for the town and its blight of intangible shadow.
+Puerile though the story was, old Zadok's insane earnestness and horror had communicated to me a mounting unrest which joined with my earlier sense of loathing for the town and its blight of intangible shadow.

   Later I might sift the tale and extract some nucleus of historic allegory;
 just now I wished to put it out of my head.
-The hour had grown perilously late&mdash;my watch said 7:15, and the Arkham bus left Town Square at eight&mdash;so I tried to give my thoughts as neutral and practical a cast as possible, meanwhile walking rapidly through the deserted streets of gaping roofs and leaning houses toward the hotel where I had checked my valise and would find my bus.
+The hour had grown perilously late--my watch said 7:15, and the Arkham bus left Town Square at eight--so I tried to give my thoughts as neutral and practical a cast as possible, meanwhile walking rapidly through the deserted streets of gaping roofs and leaning houses toward the hotel where I had checked my valise and would find my bus.